 Today’s best HP laptop deals

-This is a solid cheap HP laptop for work, entertainment, and general everyday use, and you can grab it on sale right now for a super-affordable $350 ($130 off).
+This is a solid cheap HP laptop for work, entertainment, general everyday use, and even a little light gaming, and you can grab it on sale right now for a super-affordable $570.

 When it comes to affordable workhorse computers, HP makes some of the best.
-This 14-inch Pavilion x360 2-in-1 is one such cheap HP laptop, but one that punches above its weight with its 10th gen Core i5 CPU, 8GB RAM, and a nice snappy 256GB SSD.
-Fairly straightforward specs to be sure, but very solid for working, studying, web browsing, and general daily use, with the added versatility of its 14-inch HD display also being a fold-flat touchscreen.
+This 15-inch Pavilion x360 2-in-1 is one such cheap HP laptop, but one that punches well above its weight with its Core i5 CPU, 8GB RAM, and a nice fast 256GB SSD.
+Straightforward specs to be sure, but very good ones for working, studying, web browsing, and general daily use, with the added versatility of its 15.6-inch Full HD display also being a fold-flat touchscreen and its built-in audio engineered by Bang & Olufsen.

-This cheap HP laptop deal rings in at $530 after a nice $220 discount — not a bad price at all for a modern 2-in-1.
+This cheap HP laptop deal rings in at $600 after a nice $100 discount — not a bad price at all for a modern 2-in-1 with specs like these.

 HP is most well-known for its work-focused laptops for students and professionals, but it makes some pretty solid gaming PCs as well.
-This new 15-inch HP Pavilion is a solid example of what modern sub-$1,000 gaming laptops have to offer, and this one delivers plenty of juice for gaming with its Intel Core i7-9750H CPU, Nvidia GeForce GTX 1660 Ti Max-Q graphics card (arguably the best modern mid-range GPU for 1080p gaming), and 8GB RAM.
+The 15-inch HP Pavilion is a solid example of what modern gaming laptops have to offer, and this one delivers plenty of juice for gaming with its Core i5 CPU, Nvidia GeForce GTX 1650 graphics card (a very solid modern GPU for 1080p gaming), and 8GB RAM.

-On top of that, you also get a nice high-speed 256GB solid-state drive for games and other software, and the 15.6-inch 1080p IPS display is the perfect size for both gaming and all-day use.
-A welcome $200 discount knocks this powerful HP machine down to $900, making it one of the best gaming laptop deals to be had for less than a grand right now.
+On top of that, you also get a 256GB SSD for your games and other software, and the 15.6-inch 1080p IPS display is perfect for both gaming and all-day use.
+You can grab this fast HP laptop for just $700 (well below the $1,000 mark), making it one of the best gaming laptop deals to be had for less than a grand right now.
+If you want a stronger GPU and more storage, theis also available for $900, which still fits within our budget.

 How to choose an HP laptop